Your LinkedIn summary is the heart of your profile.

 This chap’s summary ends in the second line.
 Super crazy, don’t you think?
 But, you can’t sell yourself well in two sentences, and Jonah knows that.

 Just to remind you, the point here is to remember to have fun while writing your summary, and get your profile visitors to remember you.

 Muhammad understands how vital storytelling can be in moving a brand’s influence to the next level.

 He starts his summary by telling us a little about his experience of climbing Mt Everest.
-Literally.
-And towards the end of the first paragraph, he drops the essence of the story-perseverance.

 He says he doesn’t believe in quitting and will always push through the hardest conditions to deliver what’s required.
 This technique of integrating your life story into your summary can separate you from a pool of many commoners.